foundry-rs/starknet-foundry/docs/src/testing/test-attributes.md

 #### Usage

-Configures the fork endpoint with given URL/ID of a URL and a reference point for forking - block number, block hash, or a named tag (only "latest" being supported).
+Configures the fork endpoint with a given URL and a reference point for forking, which can be a block number, block hash, or a named tag (only "latest" is supported).

 | Reference Type | Example Usage                                                   |
 |----------------|-----------------------------------------------------------------|